meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 - **control**: registries have full control over the workflows governing asset holdings and transfers

-In the following, we provide a more detailed overview over the different functionatlities supported by the standard.
+In the following, we provide a more detailed overview over the different functionalities supported by the standard.

 #### UTXO Access Management